danbev/learning-ai/notes/llama.md

 ```console
 (gdb) p model->tok_embd
 ```
 Notice that a model has a vector of `llama_layers`.
-Before looking it this I had to detour and look more closely att [ggml_backends](./ggml.md#backend).
+Before looking at this I had to detour and look more closely att [ggml_backends](./ggml.md#backend).

 The following will choose a backend based on the backends that llama.cpp was